 A study from a prestigious psychology journal recently crossed my desk.
-It found that clinicians who provide cognitive behavior therapy or CBT—including the most experienced clinicians—routinely depart from the CBT techniques described in treatment manuals.
+It found that therapists who provide cognitive behavior therapy or CBT—including the most experienced therapists—routinely depart from the CBT techniques described in treatment manuals.
 “Only half of the clinicians claiming to use CBT use an approach that even approximates to CBT,” the authors wrote.1

 The finding is not surprising, since treatment manuals do not improve outcomes (read my blog about this), and therapists in the real world naturally adapt their approaches to the needs of individual patients.
 Their practice methods also evolve over time as they learn through hard-won experience what is helpful to patients and what isn’t.